IgorKovr/scrum_poker/README.md

 ## 📝 How to Use

+### Creating a New Room

 1. Enter your name on the welcome screen
-2. Enter a room name (e.g., "sprint-planning")
+2. Click "Create New Room"
+3. A unique 6-digit room code will be generated (e.g., "524601")
+4. Share this code with your team members

+### Joining an Existing Room

+1. Enter your name on the welcome screen
+2. Click "Join Existing Room"
+3. Enter the 6-digit room code shared by your team
+4. Click "Join"

+### During the Session

-3. Select your estimate card
+1. Select your estimate card
-4. Wait for all team members to vote
+2. Wait for all team members to vote
-5. Click "Show" to reveal all estimates
+3. Click "Show" to reveal all estimates
-6. Click "Delete Estimates" to start a new round
+4. Click "Delete Estimates" to start a new round

 ## 🔍 Troubleshooting